emqx/cloud-docs/en_US/connect_to_deployments/golang_sdk.md

     ```

 ## Connect

-You can view the information of connection on  [Deployment Overview](../deployments/view_deployment.md).
-Please note that the port is not 1883 or 8883  if your edition is not dedicated, make sure you get the right port.
-And you must add the authentication on [Authentication & ACL](../deployments/auth_and_acl.md).
+Please pay attention that the port is not 1883 or 8883 if you choose the Basic package, make sure you get the right port.
+And you must add the authentication on [Authentication & ACL](../deployments/auth_and_acl.md) in advance.

 ### Connection settings